dcunited001/dcunited001.github.io/_drafts/domestic-whistleblower-torture.md

 even if it meant throwing my life away to subversively spread the information.

 ### DHS is HomeSec!
-This is being used for politcal retaliation!
+This is being used for political retaliation!

 However, after Obama got in office, I got the feeling that HomeSec and NSA surveillance was being on to harass people on a political